nutsdb/nutsdb/README.md

 ```
 ##### ZMembers

-Returns all the members of the set value stored at key.
+Returns all the members of the set value stored at bucket.

 ```go
 if err := db.View(